PhD CandidateOffice: CHCB 344

 Central Asia: My research in Central Asia focuses on understanding the kinematics and dynamics of collisional orogens, specifically the Pamir-Hindu Kush mountain ranges, and how the regional-scale tectonics relate to the possibility of subduction of continental lithosphere.
 By studying surface deformation and how it relates to processes at depth, I hope to investigate both regional earthquake hazards and the long-term stability of continental crust.

-Inland Pacific Northwest and the Rocky Mountains: My research in Northwestern United States investigates correlations between apparent seasonality of seismicity in the region and perturbations of the state of stress in the Earth's crust due to seasonal loading and unloading of water, snowpack, atmospheric effects, etc, as well as the potential for additional hydrologic forcings.
+Inland Pacific Northwest and the Rocky Mountains: My research in Northwestern United States investigates correlations between apparent seasonality of seismicity in the region and perturbations of the state of stress in the Earth's crust due to seasonal loading and unloading of water, snowpack, and atmospheric effects, as well as the potential for additional hydrologic forcings.

 Perry, M., Kakar, N., Ischuk, A., Metzger, S., Bendick, R., Molnar, P., & Mohadjer, S. (2019).
 Little geodetic evidence for localized Indian subduction in the Pamir-Hindu Kush of Central Asia.
 Geophysical Research Letters, 46, 109–118. https://doi.org/10.1029/2018GL080065